 It’s important for an IT crew to understand the networks of all your connected devices.
 They may have their own security demands that differ from your computers or mobile devices.
 Appliances in your office, for instance, may have specific vulnerabilities in firmware requiring special attention.

 In other cases, you may have lapses in using proper passwords that can leave other office tech vulnerable to hackers.
 If you don’t think a hacker couldn’t cause trouble hacking a basic appliance, think again.
 Many IoT devices contain private data hackers frequently exploit.

-Because some IoT technology can’t always run virus protection or update mechanisms, they’ll need a knowledgeable IT management team to fix these issues.
+Because some IoT technology can’t always run virus protection or update mechanisms, they’ll need a knowledgeable IT management team to fix this Security issue on your iPhone.

 Putting Security Measures in Place